harshvardhan60792/movie-recommender-system/README.md

-**Movie Recommender System**
+# Movie Recommender System

 This project is a content-based movie recommender system that suggests movies similar to a user's choice.
 The recommendation is based on movie metadata like genres, keywords, cast, and crew.
 The core idea is to create a "tag" for each movie by combining these features and then find the most similar movies using vectorization and cosine similarity.

-**How It Works**
-The system follows these steps:
+## How It Works

+1) **Data Loading and Merging:**
-1)Data Loading and Merging: It starts by loading two datasets: tmdb_5000_movies.csv and tmdb_5000_credits.csv.
-These are then merged into a single dataframe based on the movie ID.
+Load two datasets: `tmdb_5000_movies.csv` and `tmdb_5000_credits.csv`.
+Merge them into a single dataframe based on movie ID.

-2)Data Cleaning and Preprocessing:
+2) **Data Cleaning and Preprocessing:**
-Irrelevant columns are dropped, keeping essential features like genres, keywords, title, overview, cast, and crew.
+Drop irrelevant columns and keep essential features like genres, keywords, title, overview, cast, and crew.
-The JSON-like string format of genres, keywords, cast, and crew is parsed to extract the relevant names (e.g., genre names, actor names).
+Parse JSON-like strings of genres, keywords, cast, and crew to extract relevant names.
-For the cast, only the top 3 actors are considered.
-For the crew, only the director's name is extracted.
+Consider only top 3 actors for cast and only the director for crew.

-3)Feature Engineering:
+3) **Feature Engineering:**
-A consolidated tags column is created by combining the preprocessed text from overview, genres, keywords, cast, and crew.
+Create a consolidated `tags` column by combining the preprocessed text from overview, genres, keywords, cast, and crew.
-Spaces are removed from multi-word strings (like "Science Fiction" becoming "ScienceFiction") to treat them as single entities.
+Remove spaces from multi-word strings (e.g., "Science Fiction" → "ScienceFiction") to treat them as single entities.

-4)Text Vectorization:
+4) **Text Vectorization:**
-The tags for all movies are vectorized using CountVectorizer from scikit-learn.
-This converts the text data into a numerical format, creating a vector for each movie based on the 5000 most frequent words (stop words are removed).
+Use `CountVectorizer` from scikit-learn to convert tags into numerical vectors based on the 5000 most frequent words, removing stop words.

-5)Similarity Calculation:
+5) **Similarity Calculation:**
-The cosine similarity between all movie vectors is calculated.
-This results in a similarity matrix where each movie has a similarity score with every other movie.
+Compute cosine similarity between all movie vectors to get a similarity matrix.
+Each movie has a similarity score with every other movie.

-6)Recommendation Function:
+6) **Recommendation Function:**
-A function recommend(movie) takes a movie title as input.
+The `recommend(movie)` function takes a movie title as input, finds its similarity scores, and returns the top 5 most similar movies.
-It finds the similarity scores for that movie from the matrix.
-It then returns the top 5 movies with the highest similarity scores.

-**How to Use**
-1)Prerequisites: Make sure you have Python and the following libraries installed:
-NumPy
-Pandas
-scikit-learn
+## How to Use

+**Prerequisites:** Python with NumPy, Pandas, and scikit-learn installed.
+Install using:
-You can install them using pip: pip install numpy pandas scikit-learn
+pip install numpy pandas scikit-learn

+**Get the Data:**
-2)Get the Data: You will need the tmdb_5000_movies.csv and tmdb_5000_credits.csv files in the same directory as the notebook or script.
+Download `tmdb_5000_movies.csv` and `tmdb_5000_credits.csv` from [Kaggle TMDB Movie Metadata](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) and place them in the same directory as the notebook or script.

+**Run the Code:**
-3)Run the Code: Execute the cells in the Jupyter Notebook (recommender.ipynb) sequentially.
+Open `recommender.ipynb` and execute the cells sequentially.

+**Get Recommendations:**
-4)Get Recommendations: Use the recommend() function to get movie suggestions.
+Use the `recommend()` function to get movie suggestions.
 For example:  recommend('The Dark Knight Rises')

-This will output a list of 5 movies that are most similar to "The Dark Knight Rises".
+This will output the top 5 movies most similar to "The Dark Knight Rises".

-**Example Output**
+## Example Output

 Top 5 recommendations for 'The Avengers':
-Avengers: Age of Ultron
+- Avengers: Age of Ultron
-Captain America: Civil War
+- Captain America: Civil War
-Iron Man 3
+- Iron Man 3
-Captain America: The First Avenger
+- Captain America: The First Avenger
-Iron Man
+- Iron Man